ibm-cloud-docs/solution-tutorials/serverless-webapp.hidden.md

    1. Select **IAM and legacy credentials** as authentication method.
    1. Select the **Lite** plan.
 If you already have a Lite plan in your account, select another service plan.
    1. Click **Create**.
-2. Back in the [{{site.data.keyword.cloud_short}} Resource List](https://{DomainName}/resources/), under **Services**, click on the {{site.data.keyword.cloudant}} instance you created to open the instance full details page.
+2. Back in the [{{site.data.keyword.cloud_notm}} Resource List](https://{DomainName}/resources/), under **Services**, click on the {{site.data.keyword.cloudant}} instance you created to open the instance full details page.
 Note: You may be required to wait until the status of the service changes to `Active`.
 3. Click on **Launch Dashboard** to open the dashboard in a new browser tab.
 4. In the upper right, click on **Create Database**.
 Enter ***guestbook*** as name and do **not** select **Partitioned** under **Partitioning**.
 Click **Create** to create the database.
 5. Switch back to the browser tab with the service dashboard page.
 Go to **Service credentials**, then:
    1. Click **New credential**.
    2. Set the name to **for-guestbook**.
 Leave the role as **Manager**.
    3. Click **Add** to add the new credentials.
    4. Expand the newly created credentials and review them.
-We will need these credentials later to allow the {{site.data.keyword.codeengine_short}} app to read/write to your Cloudant service.
+We will need these credentials later to allow the {{site.data.keyword.codeengineshort}} app to read/write to your Cloudant service.

 ## Create serverless backend
 {: #serverless-webapp-3}
 {: step}

-In this section, you will create the serverless backend app with {{site.data.keyword.codeengine_short}}.
+In this section, you will create the serverless backend app with {{site.data.keyword.codeengineshort}}.
 Serverless apps only incur charges for the execution time which is ideal for infrequently accessed solutions like a guestbook.

-### Create a {{site.data.keyword.codeengine_short}} project
+### Create a {{site.data.keyword.codeengineshort}} project
-{: #serverless-webapp-4
+{: #serverless-webapp-4}

 1. Navigate to [{{site.data.keyword.codeenginefull_notm}} Overview](https://{DomainName}/codeengine/overview) page.
 2. On the left pane, click on **Projects** and then click **Create project**,